 Remind kids to:

-- always check for traffic themselves, and to never follow anyone or anything into the road;
+- Never follow anyone or anything into the road.

-- stay aware, not letting phones, toys, music players, or anything else distract them;
+- Stay aware and not allow phones, toys, music players, or anything else to distract them.

 Children walking on a sidewalk may think they are safe from cars, but driveways are one area where pedestrians and cars share space.
 Remind kids to:

 - STOP before they get to the driveway.